radiantearth/stac-api-spec/fragments/filter/README.md

 names not advertised in queryables (e.g., `properties.eo:cloud_cover`, in anticipation that there be some mechanism to explicitly allow or advertise this in the future.

 Queryables are advertised via a JSON Schema document retrieved from the `/queryables` endpoint.
+This endpoint at the root retrieves queryables that apply to all collections.
+When used as a subresource of the collection resource (e.g. /collections/collection1/queryables), it returns queryables pertaining only to that single collection.

+It is required to implement both of these endpoints, but for a STAC API, this may simply be a static document of the STAC-specific fields.
 A basic Queryables definitions for STAC Items should include at least the fields id, collection, geometry, and datetime.

 ```json